Head Kore 93

 |Salomon Stance 96||$700||Advanced to expert||132-96-114mm||20m||Wood, Titanal, carbon, flax|

 |Atomic Maverick 95 TI||$700||Advanced to expert||129-94.5-113mm||19.3m||Wood, Titanal|

-Head’s latest Kore 93 is one of our favorite all-mountain skis for its well-balanced build that nicely combines a low weight and playful personality with good power and responsiveness.
+Head’s Kore 93 is one of our favorite all-mountain skis for its well-balanced build that nicely combines a low weight and playful personality with good power and responsiveness.
 Nordica’s Enforcer 94 is another crowd favorite and is our current top-rated ski.
-Updated last year, the Enforcer stands out for its natural feel: it’s damp yet fast, easy to get along with, and a versatile all-rounder in the 94-millimeter width.
+Where the Nordica stands out is its natural feel: It’s damp yet fast, easy to get along with, and a versatile all-rounder in the 94-millimeter width.
 Compared with the Kore, you do lose a little of the agility and quickness, but the tradeoff is a bit more control and speed (and its tip is less prone to bouncing around in crud).
 Both are standout designs, and the gap between them has narrowed with this latest, slightly more forgiving Kore model.
 However, unless the weight difference is important for you (the Kore is certainly better if you plan to throw on a pair of backcountry bindings), the Enforcer gets the small advantage as our all-mountain choice.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!